thecodingcouple/ludum-dare-50/README.md

 # ludum-dare-50

-Source code for our Ludum Dare 50 entry.
+Source code for our unofficial Ludum Dare 50 entry.
 The theme is "delay the inevitable."
 [Play it here](https://thecodingcouple.github.io/ludum-dare-50/)!
 (Work in progress)

 ## Synopsis